TelenorStartIoT/tutorials/12-elasticsearch-api/README.md

   * Use the MIC Elasticsearch API to query historical data from a device
   * Plot the data in a timeseries chart
   * Display it in a static HTML page

+**NB!
+This code example is for prototyping only.
+Not for deployment in production.**

 ## 1. Setup HTML Page and Fetch Necessary Libraries